Get it right on bin day

 How to get rid of unwanted items

-EcoMatters accepts e-waste (charges apply) and other recyclable items.
+EcoMatters accepts a range of recyclable items.
 Or you can donate unwanted bikes to one of our bike hubs.

 For other options, check Auckland Council’s guide to getting rid of unwanted items here.